Nutrition and Hydration in Care Settings

 Our Commitment to Quality and Compliance

+At Prima Cura Training, all courses reflect current UK guidance and best practice.
 All trainers are experienced professionals with relevant qualifications and ongoing CPD.
 Because many of the organisations we support work with vulnerable individuals, all trainers hold Enhanced DBS checks.

 You can read more on our Quality Assurance and Compliance page.

-Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: April 2026 | Next review: April 2027
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027

-This page is for general guidance only and reflects current UK legislation, CQC guidance, NICE guidelines, and clinical best practice at the date of review.
+This page is for general guidance only and reflects current UK legislation, CQC guidance, NICE guidelines, and clinical best practice as of the date of review.
 It does not constitute clinical, dietetic, or medical advice.
 Nutrition and Hydration in Care Settings Training is a CPD-accredited awareness course for care staff and does not replace clinical assessment by a registered dietitian, speech and language therapist, or other qualified clinician.
 Where individuals have swallowing difficulties, malnutrition risk, or complex nutritional needs, care must be delivered in accordance with the recommendations of the relevant clinical team and the individual’s care plan.
 Providers remain responsible for ensuring their nutrition and hydration arrangements, SALT pathway, monitoring systems, and staff training comply with CQC Regulation 14, the Care Act 2014, and all applicable legislation and regulatory guidance.

 < back